sswhitehat/FinalProject482/README.md

 </details>

 ## Introduction
 Many sports, like football, swimming etc, utilize computer vision approaches to enhance the appeal of the sport and make life easier for referees and officials.
-However, currently, in boxing, a on-ground indivudal has to manually count the punches and kicks (for kickboxing) to calculate the final stats for the match.
-My group wanted to see if there is a way to automate the process by using a computer vision approach.
+However, in boxing, manual counting is required to calculate the total number of punches and kicks (for kickboxing) for each match.
+Our group wanted to see if there is a way to automate the process by using a computer vision approach.

 ### Related Work
-There is an existing program which already does something similiar: [Jabbr](https://jabbr.ai/) which is exclusively used for boxing.
+There is an existing program which already does something similiar: [Jabbr](https://jabbr.ai/), which is exclusively used for boxing.

 Papers that guided our work:
 Cao, Z., Simon, T., Wei, S. E., & Sheikh, Y. (2017).
 Realtime multi-person 2d pose estimation using part affinity fields.
 In Proceedings of the IEEE conference on computer vision and pattern recognition (pp. 7291-7299).